keboola/developers-docs/extend/generic-extractor/registration.md

 Because the UI is assumed to be `genericTemplatesUI`, provide a [**configuration schema**](/extend/registration/configuration-schema/) and a **template** to be used in conjunction with the schema.
-Optionally, the templates UI may contain interface to negotiate [OAuth authentication](/extend/generic-extractor/configuration/api/authentication/#oauth).
+Optionally, the template UI may contain an interface to negotiate [OAuth authentication](/extend/generic-extractor/configuration/api/authentication/#oauth).
-An example of the templates UI is shown in the picture below.
+An example of the template UI is shown in the picture below.

 {: .image-popup}
 ![Screenshot - Generic templates UI](/extend/generic-extractor/template-1.png)